In machine learning, parameter estimation, also known as model fitting, is formulated as an

 \(\mathbb{E}_{z^{(k)}}[\nabla_{\boldsymbol{\theta}}\, \ell(\boldsymbol{\theta}, z^{(k)})]

-is large.
-The mini-batch approach is the standard compromise: at each step, draw a
+The mini-batch approach is the standard compromise.
+At each step, we draw a random subset

 \[